-This is where disaster recovery (DR) becomes essential.
-With DR policies and solutions in place, you can get your systems back up and running following minor technical hitches, or indeed major disasters such as a fire or earthquake.
-But which are the best tools to protect your vital company assets?
+This is where disaster recovery services (DR) become essential.
+With DR solutions and policies in place, you can get your systems back up and running in no time following minor technical hitches, or indeed major disasters such as a fire or earthquake.
+But which are the best data recovery tools to protect your vital company assets?
 Read on and find out…

 1. Microsoft Azure Site Recovery

 Features: Supports Windows/Linux physical servers, Hyper-V, VMware workloads | Integrations: System Center and SQL Server AlwaysOn | Cloud support: Yes | Free trial: 31-day

 When it comes to software, Microsoft is a veritable titan, and it offers a disaster recovery solution for enterprises.
 The Azure Site Recovery platform boasts automated protection and disaster recovery in the cloud.